 - Natural – Environment and migratory bird habitat in the Central Asian-Indian Flyway corridor helps enrich the lives of elephants with a natural, wild environment.

 - Preservation – Adjacent forest land that will remain green and never be developed, fostering more natural surroundings.

 - Emergency center – The Elephant Hospital and ambulance are in a central location, within 1000 miles of the most critical areas for elephant rescue, care and conservation.

-- Train the next generations – The Elephant Hospital Campus is near the veterinary college in Mathura and universities in Agra and Delhi, allowing Wildlife SOS to grow as a center of elephant care research and training.
+- Train the next generations – The Elephant Hospital is near the veterinary college in Mathura and universities in Agra and Delhi, allowing Wildlife SOS to grow as a centre of elephant care research and training.

 - Sustainability – Grow our own fodder, organic crops and make us less dependent on market prices and scarcity.